Three things to do before Thursday's Town Meeting to better understand OPEB and help you make an informed decision:

 - Review the OBEB Committee Report, found in the Warrant on page 157.
 A solid seven page summary of their work the past 9 months explains what they are trying to accomplish in Article 4.

 - Download and review the charts used in OPEB's Public Information Session, which you can find HERE.

 - Watch the Public Info Session on WayCAM On Demand.

-OPEB Advisory Committee announces March 11 Public Information SessionWayland’s OPEB Advisory Committee will have a public information session on Tuesday March 11 2014, 7:30 – 9:00 PM in the Large Hearing Room of the Wayland Town Building.
-The Committee will address the subject of financing retiree healthcare insurance for the Town of Wayland’s employees and retirees, also known as “Other Post-Employment Benefits” or OPEB.
-The Committee will explain in detail its OPEB funding Article to be voted at the April Town Meeting.
-The Committee will be joined by John Senchyshyn, Wayland’s Assistant Town Administrator & Human Resources Director.
-Also in attendance will be Wayland Treasurer Paul Keating and Brian Callow from the investment management firm Rockland Trust Company.
-The session will be broadcast live by WayCAM.
-All are welcome.
+OPEB Advisory Committee announces March 11 Public Information SessionWayland’s OPEB Advisory Committee held a public information session on Tuesday March 11 2014 at the Wayland Town Building.
+The Committee addressed the subject of financing retiree healthcare insurance for the Town of Wayland’s employees and retirees, also known as “Other Post-Employment Benefits” or OPEB.
+The Committee did a terrific job of explaining in detail its OPEB funding Article to be voted at the April Town Meeting.
 For further information, contact Committee member Jay Sherry.